Frank Parkinson: Legacy

-The trust contributes towards a complex of 43 flats and bungalows offering sheltered accommodation in Guiseley.
+The Yorkshire Trust contributes towards a complex of 43 flats and bungalows offering sheltered accommodation in Guiseley.
 It has a long waiting list, with potential residents waiting 10 years prior to entry.
 The complex was valued at nearly £5 million in 2005.

 In 2001, £100,000 was donated by his trust to fund work at the Frank Parkinson Tissue Engineering Laboratory at Leeds University.
 In 2004 the trust donated £223,000 to Wharfedale hospital in order that it could purchase a new fluoroscopy suite.
 In addition, there are many other smaller donations made annually.